detomon/wigglebone/README.md

 # WiggleBone Plugin for Godot Engine (4.x)

 Adds jiggle physics to bones of a **Skeleton3D**.
 It reacts to animated or global motion as if it's connected with a rubber band to its initial position.
-As it reacts to acceleration instead of velocity, bones of constantly moving objects will not "lag behind" and have a more realistic behaviour.

 The node inherits from **BoneAttachment3D** and can also be used as such.
 It overrides the bone's global pose respecting the current pose, so the bone pose still be animated.